 Although occasional worry is a normal part of life, in GAD, there is excessive worry that interferes with a person’s daily life.
-It is more common in woman.
+It is more common in women.
 Common symptoms include feeling on edge, difficulty sleeping or even relaxing, muscle tension, fatigue and difficulty focusing/concentrating.2

 This condition has many potential causes, including: